MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 ## Attestation-approved FIDO2 security keys for Microsoft Entra ID

 The following table lists FIDO2 security key models that have been approved for Microsoft Entra ID attestation.
-The last column indicates whether the model meets [attestation requirements](#attestation-requirements).
+The last column indicates whether the model meets the latest [attestation requirements](#attestation-requirements) documented above.
+Models that are listed below but don't meet Microsoft's latest attestation requirements are still approved for attestation.

 |Model|AAGUID|Biometric|USB|NFC|BLE|Meets requirements|
 |---|---|---|---|---|---|---|